yo35/rpb-chessboard/wordpress.readme.txt

 = How to find help? =

-First, **look at the plugin help pages**.
-This help pages are available in the administration section of your WordPress website: in the main navigation menu > "Chess" > "Help".
+First, **look at the plugin help page**.
+This help page is available in the administration section of your WordPress website: in the main navigation menu > "Chess" > "Help".
 If no answer can be found there, ask your question on [this forum](https://github.com/yo35/rpb-chessboard/issues).